 SketchUp is a great building design tool and with an understanding of few simple tools within SketchUp, it is also a great landscape design tool as well.
 Landscape design typically deals with plants and terrain.
 Modeling plants and terrain in SketchUp is simple enough but SketchUp is a surface modeler which means that when you use plants and terrain and if done incorrectly, your model can quickly become unmanageable.
 In this class you will learn the do's and don't of landscape, how to create faceme components for reduced polygon counts, using the Sandbox tool to create terrain, efficiently using AutoCAD files and the advanced feature of importing and exporting your project to Google Earth.

-This class is part of GeniusDV's 2 day SketchUp Training course. *If you do not see our course schedule below, it's probably being blocked by a firewall.
-Please call 866-566-1881 for course schedule.
+This class is part of GeniusDV's 2 day SketchUp Training course.

 Prerequisite for this class: